NYPL/sierra-shadow-dataset/README.md

 There is a crude progress indicator for each script.

-At the end, two files (`exported-bibs-raw-from-python.txt` and `exported-items-raw-from-python.txt`) are spit out and ready to be consumed by the process in the next stage.
+At the end, two files (`exported-bibs-raw-from-python.txt` and `exported-items-raw-from-python.txt`) are spit out.
+They are both gzipped and, then, ready to be consumed by the process in the next stage.

 Step 2
 -----

 This consumes the two exports from the previous step, does a little bit of filtering, and joins the two data tables on `itemid`.
-This is the step that requires a special memory-optimized EC2 instance to run.
+This step may (probably) requires a special memory-optimized EC2 instance to run unless you have 64GB of RAM.

-The output is `bib-sierra-comb.datatable`.
+The output is `./2-join-them/target/bib-sierra-comb.dat.gz`

-Step 3 (and 4)
+Step 3
 -----

+Step 3 concerns itself with data remediates... and, gee, is there a lot to remediate.
+The columns modified here are

+  - `isbn`
+    This

+  - `issn`
+    This

+  - `lccn`
+    This

+  - `oclc`
+    This

+  - `date`
+    This

+Adds subjects and labels items and "research" or "branch"

+This step, too, requires a powerful EC2 instance with a lot of cores unless you have an unreasonably powerful computer.

 In step 3, the ISBNs (converted to ISBN13s) and ISSN are remediated and verified.
 The process is parallelized (using the `pbapply` package) but still takes over 30 min to run using 6 threads.